Neural Scaling Laws of Deep ReLU and Deep Operator Network: A Theoretical Study: Proof of main Results

-Theorem \ref{thm_functional_lowd} is proved in Section \ref{proof.functional.lowd}.
+where $\ub=[u(\xb_1), u(\xb_2),...,u(\xb_{n_x})]^{\top}$, $a_k$'s are coefficients depending on $f$ and satisfying $|a_k|\leq C_1$.
+The constant hidden in $O$ depends on $\gamma_1,\beta_U,d_1,L_f,L_U,b_U,C_A$. \end{theorem} Theorem \ref{thm_functional_lowd} is proved in Section \ref{proof.functional.lowd}.
 Theorem \ref{thm_functional_lowd} expresses the functional network as a sum of $H$ parallel branches, and the network architecture of each branch is quantified.
 In the following, we express the functional network as one large network and quantify the network architecture of this large network.

 If we set the network architecture $\cF_{\rm NN}(n_x,1,L, p, K, \kappa, R)$ as

 for any Lipschitz functional $f$ with Lipschitz constant no more than $L_f$ and $\|f\|_{L^{\infty}(U)}\leq R_f$, there exists $\widetilde{f}\in \cF_{\rm NN}(n_x,1,L, p, K, \kappa, R)$ such that we have